dhruv50ae/pPrintingStart/README.md

 - Local Memory ✅
 - Concatenation ✅
-- variables ✅
+- Variables ✅
-- print statement ✅
+- Print statement ✅
 - Basics of Python syntax ✅
 ## How To Use